bahrus/xtal-in/README.md

 <button disabled="foundYourself">How did I get here?</button> <!-- add-event-listener will remove this disabled attribute after attaching to its parent -->
 ```

 If multiple event listeners are added, you can give them all the same disabled-attribute-match value.
-If you do, until all elements with the same value have been attached, the disabled attribute / property won't be removed.
-[TODO]
+If you do, then until all elements with the same value have been attached, the disabled attribute / property won't be removed.

 *But what if the html child DOM gets added into the document **after** the event handler has been added?*